2,458 texts in Legends of the Jews (Ginzberg)

 It wasn't just random chaos raining down, oh no. Jewish tradition paints a picture of divine justice, a kind of cosmic quid pro quo.
 What had the Egyptians been doing to the Israel...

-We all know the story of the ten plagues.
+The familiar story centers on the ten plagues.
 God unleashing a series of devastating blows against Egypt to convince Pharaoh to let the Israelites go.
-But there's often more than meets...
+But there's often more than ...

 It wasn't just random chaos.
 According to Jewish tradition, there was a profound, almost poetic, justice at play.
 The Torah, our sacred text, often draws parallels between differen...

-Ancient Jewish texts grapple with that very question, often framing it as divine retribution – a cosmic balancing of the scales.
-And there's no better place to see this play out th...
+Ancient Jewish texts confront that very question, often framing it as divine retribution – a cosmic balancing of the scales.
+And there's no better place to see this play out than i...

-It's not just the parting of the Red Sea, or the dramatic escape.
 It’s the sheer, focused intensity of it all.
 And at the heart of that intensity?
 The ten plagues.
-But have you eve...
+Why not five?
+Or twenty?
+The answer, like so much in Jewish tradition, is layered ...

 It all started with a walk by the river.
 Pharaoh, had a little… problem.
 He fancied himself a god.
-Not just any god, mind you, but the god of Egypt.
+Not just any god, but the god of Egypt.
 The problem?
-Gods aren't suppos...
+Gods aren't supposed to, wel...

-It's not just about suffering, is it?
 It's about a clash of wills, a battle of divine power, and ultimately, liberation.
-But have you ever stopped to consider the why behind how th...
+But have you ever stopped to consider the why behind how those plagues unfolded? to the very firs...